tiwaritejus3224/Crypto/readme.md

 How this exchanges work would be next part of this website or how payment and smart contract works in real world.
 People can also contact me or for more info or ask questions about these technology.

-##references
+## References
-*Mostly used DMU library.
+1.Mostly used DMU library.
-*Notes made be me during the module.
+2.Notes made be me during the module.
-*Stuart Gramm gave me guidance and support at all times.
+3.Stuart Gramm gave me guidance and support at all times.